vic-ma/howtodismantle.github.io/_posts/2025-08-24-Peakboard-UI-Hacks-Next-Level-Custom-Dialogs.md

 For example, we could use a modal window to make the user read a warning and acknowledge that they have read it---before proceeding.

 In Peakboard Designer, you can create a modal window by using a *custom dialog*.
-In this article, we will discuss the best practices for building custom dialogs.
-The trick is to place all necessary controls for the dialog on the screen, then hide then and let them pop up when needed.
-We will go through this step by step.
+In this article, we'll explain the best practices for custom dialogs.

+The core idea is to place all the necessary controls for the dialog on the screen---but make them hidden.
+Then, when the dialog appears, you make the controls to visible.
+Let's go through this step by step.

 ## Preparing the screen